Author:

 Reading time:

-American retailers hold about $1.43 in inventory for every $1 they make in sales.
-This, coupled with accounts payable and accounts receivable assets, account for nearly $1.1 trillion in inventory, which is about 7% of the United States GDP.
-These worrying statistics come as no surprise considering the fact that 46% of small to medium-sized businesses don’t have an inventory management system in place [2].
-However, the digital transformation currently underway in the warehouse and logistics sector is poised to revolutionize inventory management through AI capabilities.
+American retailers hold approximately $1.43 in inventory for every $1 they make in sales, with total inventory assets accounting for nearly $1.1 trillion – about 7% of the United States GDP.
+Despite these staggering numbers, 46% of small to medium-sized businesses still don’t have an inventory management system in place.
+However, the digital transformation currently underway in the warehouse and logistics sector, driven by artificial intelligence and machine learning, is revolutionizing how businesses handle their inventory.

 Take advantage of this technology in your business and learn about our AI consulting services.